CoolProp/IF97/README.md

 ---------------------------------

 There is a `wrappers` directory for 3rd party applications, including:
-- Mathcad 15 (Jeff Henning main contributor, use with `cmake .. -DIF97_MATHCAD15_MODULE=ON`)
+- Mathcad 15 (Jeff Henning main contributor, use with `cmake .. -DIF97_MATHCAD15_MODULE=ON; cmake --build . --config Release`)
-- Mathcad Prime (Jeff Henning main contributor, use with `cmake .. -DIF97_PRIME_MODULE=ON`)
+- Mathcad Prime (Jeff Henning main contributor, use with `cmake .. -DIF97_PRIME_MODULE=ON; cmake --build . --config Release`)

 Furthermore, there is an interface library target that installs the header file.
-This target can also be digested by other CMake-based projects using the `add_subdirectory` command.
+This target can also be digested by other CMake-based projects using the `ADD_SUBDIRECTORY` command.
 Enable it with the CMake option `cmake .. -DIF97_CMAKE_MODULE=ON`.

 Compiler Switches